-When working in The Netherlands, you should have Dutch working conditions, right?
-Apparently, that’s not always the case!
+When working in The Netherlands, you should have a Dutch labor contract with Dutch benefits, right?
+Sadly, that’s not always the case!

-At EU-People, we hire everyone as a Dutch employee, so you’ll always get Dutch working conditions.
-You’ll also earn the same salary as your Dutch colleagues!
-In this blog, we explain the benefits of Dutch working conditions.
+At EU-People, we believe in equal pay for equal work.
+That’s why we hire everyone with a Dutch labor contract, so you’ll always get Dutch benefits.
+You’re also guaranteed the same salary as Dutch colleagues who work in the same position as you.
+Keep reading to learn about the top 4 benefits of Dutch working conditions.

 1. The best salaries in Europe

-The Netherlands is among the best-paying countries in all of Europe (2022).
-When looking at NET salary, only Luxemburg pays better.
+The Netherlands is among the best-paying countries in all of Europe (2024).
+When looking at NET salary, only Luxemburg pays better!

-When working with Dutch working conditions, you’ll have to get paid at least the Dutch minimum wage.
-If you work in The Netherlands but don’t have a Dutch contract, you may get less than the Dutch minimum wage – so watch out!
+With a Dutch labor contract, you get paid at least the Dutch minimum wage.
+At EU-People, many of our jobs pay even higher than Dutch minimum wage.
+If you work in the Netherlands but don’t have a Dutch labor contract, your NET salary if often less than Dutch minimum wage – so watch out!

 There’s a very good work-life balance in The Netherlands.
 When working full-time, you’ll get at least 20 paid vacation days per year.
 Those 20 days are a “statutory” requirement and do not include public holidays.